Outpost: Black Sun: Plot

-Nazi-hunter Lena trails a World War II German scientist Neurath to Paraguay, who worked with a war-criminal named Klausener.
+Nazi-hunter Lena trails former SS Gruppenführer Neurath, who worked with a war-criminal named Klausener during World War II, to Paraguay.
 While interrogating Neurath, he suffers a fatal heart attack after taunting her about an active cabal of Nazi loyalists.
 She searches his apartment and finds a map of the former Yugoslavia, documents relating to British engineer Francis Hunt, and a ring with a retractable key embedded in the signet.

 Meanwhile, the same team of mercenaries who arrived at the end of the first film breach the outpost and manoeuvre into the complex.
-An elderly Klausener watches via a direct feed from a helmet-cam as they are promptly attacked and slaughtered by a battalion of zombie Nazi troops, led by SS Brigadefuhrer Götz.
+An elderly Klausener watches via a direct feed from a helmet-cam as they are promptly attacked and slaughtered by a battalion of zombie Waffen-SS troops, led by SS Brigadeführer Götz.

 In the former Yugoslavia Lena runs into Wallace, an ambiguous acquaintance and physicist seeking truth about the unified field theory; he believes Hunt and his team are dead and that no one should control what they were searching for, Die Glocke.
-He explains that a NATO rapid reaction force has been secretly battling the undead SS guards, who have been slaughtering villagers across the region and inflicting heavy casualties.
+He explains that a NATO rapid reaction force has been secretly battling the undead SS guards, who have been slaughtering villagers across the region and inflicting heavy casualties on the NATO troops.
 According to a contact in a local militia group, a reality bending electromagnetic field has been steadily expanding across the countryside with the source at the outpost bunker.

 Lena and Wallace trek to the militia camp, to find it under attack from the SS, with the militiamen and NATO soldiers stationed there slaughtered, including Wallace's contact.
 Hiding under a soldier's corpse, Lena witnesses an SS-Mann brutally kill a militiaman.
 The next morning Lena and Wallace discover NATO forces failed to set off an EMP to disable the machine protecting the SS guards.
 Continuing through the countryside they discover devastated villages.
 Wallace explains his knowledge from his journal of runic symbols and history about Black Sun - the Wunderwaffe group responsible for creating Die Glocke.
-They run into an undead SS group but are saved by a British SAS fireteam led by Macavoy and Abbot, with Carlise, Hall and engineer Tech; the latter recognises Wallace but dies in a skirmish whilst setting up an EMP to disable the attacking SS.
+They run into an undead SS group but are saved by a British SAS fireteam led by Macavoy and Abbot, with Carlise, Hall and engineer Tech; the latter recognises Wallace but dies in a skirmish whilst setting up an EMP to disable a small area of the surrounding electromagnetic field, allowing the SAS to permanently kill the attacking SS troopers.
 The British enlist Wallace as their engineer and Macavoy orders Lena to leave them until reinforcements arrive.